Joramco and Emirates Expand Maintenance Collaboration

-(MENAFN- Asdaa BCW) Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), has signed a new agreement with Emirates to provide additional nose-to-tail Boeing 777 maintenance services to the airline until the end of 2025.
+(MENAFN- Asdaa-amman) (Amman, Jordan – XX November 2023) ¬— Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), has signed a new agreement with Emirates to provide additional nose-to-tail Boeing 777 maintenance services to the airline until the end of 2025.

 This strengthens the current successful MRO agreement between the parties.
 Emirates is the world’s largest operator of 777s, and its decision to expand the contract highlights Joramco’s exceptional services as the preferred MRO provider for this aircraft type.